tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/week 3/Introduction to sequences_Test.md

 - A sequence where each term is added by a constant
 - A sequence where each term is multiplied by a constant `correct`
 - A sequence where each term is subtracteed by a constant

+6. What does the common ratio in a geometric sequnce represent

+- The product of terms
+- The sum of terms
+- The ratio between consecutive terms `correct`
+- The difference between terms